 No specific performance conditions are required for the vesting of Restricted Shares but there will be an underpin in that the Remuneration Committee will have the discretion to adjust vesting considering business, individual and wider Company performance.
-The Committee will consider the following factors (amongst others) when determining whether to exercise its discretion to adjust the number of shares vesting:
+The RSP is subject to clawback and malus provisions.